petersonben50/HellsCanyon/code/binning/phylogenies/PVC_tree.md

 I also wanted to include the PVC bins from the Jones et al 2019 paper.
 The genomes from this study are listed here `~/references/jonesGenomes`.
-We'll copy over the ORFs for the two PVC genes too.
+We'll copy over the ORFs for the three PVC genes too.

 *References selected for 5M project*